Editorial Vision

 Authorship

-Until then, consider this magazine both a personal project and a public invitation: an open framework for anyone who wants to imagine — and eventually build — brighter tomorrows.
+Until then, consider this magazine both a personal exploration and a public invitation: an open framework for anyone who wants to imagine — and one day help build — brighter tomorrows.